 On the Harvard faculty since 1987, Dr. Woolhandler has conducted research and published her results in dozens of articles, chapters, and books, including Bleeding the Patient:The Consequences of Corporate Health Care, published in 2000.
 Studying the inequalities in health and health care, administrative costs in medicine, and national health insurance, she promotes a national health program with a single payer system.
 Towards that end, she helped found Physicians for a National Health Program (PNHP) in 1986, a not-for-profit organization of physicians, medical students, and other health care professionals who support a national health insurance program.
 Since that time, PNHP has flourished and now numbers about ten thousand physicians who support national non-profit health insurance.

-Still providing patient care as an attending physician at The Cambridge Hospital, Dr. Woolhandler also serves as chair of the academic promotions committee.
-At Harvard she serves as co-director of the school's general internal medicine fellowship program.
+Providing patient care as an attending physician at The Cambridge Hospital, Dr. Woolhandler also has served as chair of the academic promotions committee.
+At Harvard she has served as co-director of the school's general internal medicine fellowship program.
 Numerous honors and awards have recognized her contributions to health care.
 In 1990 she was the Robert Wood Johnson Health Policy Fellow for the Institute of Medicine, National Academy of Sciences.
 In 1994 she received the Edward K. Barsky Award from the Physicians Forum and in 1996 the Ethical Culture Society named her "Humanist of the Year."